 A total of 63 diamond drill holes were completed on the RBGD by BP-Selco between 1986 and 1990.
-Multiple drilling contracts were employed over the course of drilling, with the initial 10 holes and subsequent holes 16-31 drilled by Petro Drilling of Springdale, NL.
-A helicopter-supported Boyles 17A wireline drilling rig and a Nodwell-mounted Longyear 34 wireline drilling rig were used for these programs.
+Multiple drilling contracts were employed over the course of drilling, with the initial 10 holes and subsequent holes RB-16 to -31 drilled by Petro Drilling of Springdale, NL.
+A helicoptersupported Boyles 17A wireline drilling rig and a Nodwell-mounted Longyear 34 wireline drilling rig were used for these programs.
 NQ size drill core measuring 4.76 cm in diameter was recovered from this program and from each of the subsequent drilling programs described below.

-Holes RB11 to RB15 and RB32 to RB42 were drilled by Longyear Canada Inc. in 1986-1987 and supported from its Springdale, NL base.
+Holes RB-11 to RB-15 and RB-32 to RB-42 were drilled by Longyear Canada Inc. in 1986-1987 and supported from its Springdale, NL base.
 Two Longyear Fly-38 skid-mounted wireline drills recovering NQ size core were used for the program and equipment moves between setups were

-Figure 10-1: Historic Drilling in Apsy Zone, Rattling Brook Gold Deposit completed using a Hughes 500-D helicopter of Viking Helicopters Ltd., operating from that company's Pasadena, NL base.
+Figure 10.1: Historical drilling in Apsy Zone, Rattling Brook Gold Deposit completed using a Hughes 500-D helicopter of Viking Helicopters Ltd., operating from that company's Pasadena, NL base.

-Figure 10-2: Historic Drilling in Beaver Dam Zone, Rattling Brook Gold Deposit
+Figure 10.2: Historical Drilling in Beaver Dam Zone, Rattling Brook Gold Deposit

-Figure 10-3: Historic Drilling in Road Zone, Rattling Brook Gold Deposit
+Figure 10.3: Historical Drilling in Road Zone, Rattling Brook Gold Deposit